test-devsecops/appsec-triage-automation/README.md

 - Access to Checkmarx and Jira APIs (with credentials/configuration)
 - Configuration files in `config/` for field mapping and user types

-## Configuration
+## Local Machine Configuration

-Before running the scripts, you must configure environment variables for both Checkmarx and Jira integrations.
+Before running the scripts in your local machine, you must configure environment variables for both Checkmarx and Jira integrations.

 ### Checkmarx Configuration